Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 Create listing templates
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The first step of the process is to import your inventory into Particl Desktop using a CSV file and create a listing template for each item.
+The first step of the process is to import your inventory into :term:`Particl Desktop` using a CSV file and create a listing template for each item.

 .. rst-class:: bignums

   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your :term:`Particl Desktop` client.
   #.
 Click on the :guilabel:`Inventory & Products` tab, and then on the :guilabel:`Import` button.
   #.
 Import your CSV file by clicking on the :guilabel:`Choose file` button of the :guilabel:`IMPORT FROM CSV FILE` section and click on the :guilabel:`Process CSV import` button to process your inventory.
   #.
-Your Particl Desktop will create one listing template per item.
+Your :term:`Particl Desktop` will create one listing template per item.
 Review each template and, if needed, click on their tiles to expand and edit their details.
   #.
 When you're ready, click on the :guilabel:`Import & Save` button to create your listing templates

 No CSV inventory file yet?